Food Poisoning Attorneys in California

 To establish that you have a case, you will need to show that the person who perpetuated the food poisoning event owed you a duty of care.

-Also, that they breached that duty of care and that their negligence has a link to your pain and suffering.
+Also, they breached that duty of care and that their negligence links to your pain and suffering.

 Determining negligence may involve an investigation into their food preparation and associated practices.